 Keep Your Premarital Assets Separate

 If your future spouse has debt, their creditors will get access to your funds if you combine your assets if they are proven unable to pay off their debt.
 Are you willing to take this risk?
 However, if you keep your premarital assets separate, their creditors won’t have any tools to press you for their debt.
 This means keeping separate budgets and finances as well.
 In fact, financial conflict is the biggest cause of marital strife.
+Therefore, it’s important to have open and honest conversations about finances before tying the knot to ensure both partners are on the same page.
+Establishing clear boundaries regarding premarital assets and creating a financial plan can help avoid unnecessary tension.
+Additionally, engaging in stress relief activities before weddings, such as yoga, meditation, or spending quality time together, can help ease financial worries and strengthen your bond as you prepare for this new chapter.

 Keeping your assets separate can be beneficial in the long term.
 You don’t need to see it as preparing for divorce.
 Moreover, maintaining and handling assets properly has no downside.
 The key phrase here is separate but organized.
 Before you get married, you can plan to open new joint accounts rather than combining your existing assets.
 You can use them for your financial needs after you tie the knot.
 This way, the funds in your individual accounts will not be at risk.